nikapps/ortc-laravel/README.md

 * support presence channels
 * Anything else?!

+## Credits

+* Thanks to realtime.co teams for their amazing platform
+* Thanks to [João Parreira](https://github.com/jparreira) for his php library
+* Thanks to [rdarda](https://github.com/rdarda) for sending the pull request to support Laravel 5.1

 ## Contribute

 Wanna contribute? simply fork this project and make a pull request!